Frank Costello: "The Prime Minister"

+Company and Southern News Service, both companies Marcello owned, to control the pinballs, slot machines, and horse-playing handbooks in Louisiana.
+He also joined Marcello and Meyer Lansky as a partner in the New Southport and Beverly Club casinos of Jefferson Parish, Louisiana.
+In 1946 he attended the Havana Conference in Cuba.

+Costello was acquainted with FBI director J. Edgar Hoover.
+The extent of the relationship is unclear, with Costello biographer Leonard Katz describing it as "hardly an intimate relationship".
+Costello personally disliked Hoover, who he considered a "professional blackmailer".
+They were both frequent patrons of the Stork Club and the Waldorf in New York were they would run into one another.
+Reportedly Hoover asked Costello to share a coffee with him at the Waldorf, when Costello joked "I got to be careful of my associates.
+They'll accuse me of consorting with questionable characters".
+Hoover biographer Curt Gentry, who is critical of some accounts of their meetings such as that they met in Central Park on a bench, notes that "Hoover was much too conscious of his reputation to be seen fraternizing with so notorious a gangster as Costello" but that nonetheless "there is no question they met or that they reached an accommodation, of sorts".
+Hoover is said to have told Costello that so long as he stayed out of his "bailiwick", he would stay out of Costello's, who generally stayed away from committing federal crimes.

 The 1951 Kefauver Committee hearings on organized crime confirmed what observers of local politics already knew.
 Senator Kefauver concluded that Carmine DeSapio, leader of Tammany Hall, was assisting Costello and that Costello had become influential in decisions made by the Tammany Hall council.
 DeSapio admitted to having met Costello several times, but insisted that "politics was never discussed".

 Conflicts with Genovese

 In 1936, Luciano was convicted of running a prostitution ring and was sentenced to a term of up to 30 to 50 years in state prison.
 He attempted to run the crime family from prison with the help of Costello and Lansky, but found it too difficult.
 With Luciano's imprisonment, Genovese became acting boss of the Luciano crime family.

 In 1937, Genovese fled to Italy to avoid prosecution for a 1934 murder.
 Luciano then appointed Costello as acting boss.
 Costello's underboss was his cousin Willie Moretti.

 Genovese returned to the United States in 1945.
 After the 1934 murder charges were dismissed following the death of two witnesses, Genovese tried to convince Luciano to become a titular boss of bosses and let Genovese run everything.
 Luciano not only rejected Genovese's proposal, but kept Costello and Moretti as acting boss and underboss.